 Centralia Beauty College, hereinafter known as "Centralia" will make available to students, employees and potential prospective students this Catalog & Information Disclosure on the website located at www.centraliabeautycollege.com.
 This notice of disclosure will be update annually and posted to the website and will include information on financial assistance available, a students' rights and responsibilities to maintain eligibility for any Federal Student Aid, costs to attend a program of study, school performance statistics (IPEDS) and the Annual Security Report.
 Since Centralia Beauty College does not provide housing, it does not produce an Annual Fire Safety Report.
-However, Centralia maintains fire extinguishers that are operational throughout the facility and nost

-Report.
 However, Centralia maintains fire extinguishers that are operational throughout the facility and post evacuation plans for staff and students in case of an emergency.
 A copy of the information will be supplied upon request.
-It is known that the student is responsible for understanding all the content in the Consumer Information document and how it directly relates to federal student aid.
-For more general Centralia Beauty College information, you may contact Admissions at (360)736-2866 or info@centraliabeautycollege.com.
+It is known that the student is responsible for understanding all the content in the Consumer Information you may contact Admissions at (360)736-2866 or info@centraliabeautycollege.com.